Is Paneer Good Or Bad For Your Weight?

 Eating Wax Coated Apples And Pears

-Fruit manufacturers often coat their produce with wax, to help preserve them longer and give them glossy look to attract buyers!
+Most of the foreign fruit manufacturers coat their produce with wax, to help preserve them longer and give them glossy look to attract buyers!

-Most often the wax is said to be food source wax and the layer is thin.
+The claim is that the wax is food grade and the layer is thin.

-But many consider the wax to be harmful to us and hence eat fruits like apples and pears only after peeling them.
+And many rightly consider the wax to be harmful to our health and hence eat imported fruits like apples and pears only after peeling them.

 Eating apples and pears without skin is a bad idea!